-Introduced by Rep. Harvey Santana (D) on October 8, 2013, to authorize animal shelters to access the government “internet criminal history access tool” (ICHAT) for purposes of performing the background check House Bill 5061 would mandate that they do on an individual who wants to adopt an animal.
+Introduced by Rep. Harvey Santana (D) on October 8, 2013 To authorize animal shelters to access the government “internet criminal history access tool” (ICHAT) for purposes of performing the background check House Bill 5061 would mandate that they do on an individual who wants to adopt an animal.
+Official Text and Analysis.

-Passed 92 to 18 in the House on June 12, 2014, to exempt an animal protection shelter performing the animal adopter background check mandated by House Bill 4534 from being charged the $10 per name processing fee charged by a state criminal record lookup service.
-Who Voted "Yes" and Who Voted "No"
+Passed 92 to 18 in the House (see names) on June 12, 2014 To exempt an animal protection shelter performing the animal adopter background check mandated by House Bill 4534 from being charged the $10 per name processing fee charged by a state criminal record lookup service.

 Received in the Senate on July 16, 2014

 Referred to the Senate Judiciary Committee on July 16, 2014

 Reported in the Senate on October 1, 2014 With the recommendation that the bill pass.